hyperledger/besu/docs/Permissions/Permissioning.md

 To view the nodes whitelist, use the [perm_getNodesWhitelist](../Reference/JSON-RPC-API-Methods.md#perm_getNodesWhiteList) method.

 !!! note
-    Each node has a `permissions_config.toml` file which means nodes can have different nodes whitelists.
+    Each node has a [permissions configuration file](#permissions-configuration-file) which means nodes can have different nodes whitelists.
     This means nodes may be participating in the network that are not on the whitelist of other nodes in the network.
     We recommend each node in the network has the same nodes whitelist.